ajitsing/ajitsing.github.io/_posts/2025-08-04-git-command-line-basics.md

 git pull origin main
 ```

 you ensure you're always working with the most up-to-date code.
-This command is a key part of any Git cheat sheet and tutorial.

 ---